 I hope everyone had a happy holiday!
 Ours was fun, but different.
-I didn’t cook and that felt weird, but being the bartender was fun and I’m proud to have introduced the family to “Whipped Cream Vodka” and Fulton’s Pumpkin Cream Liqueur.
-Speaking of which, there was no pumpkin pie, just buttermilk pie, and my sister-in-laws were having a little showdown over it.
+I didn’t cook and that felt weird, but playing bartender was fun and I’m proud to have introduced the family to “Whipped Cream Vodka” and Fulton’s Pumpkin Cream Liqueur.
+Speaking of which, there was no pumpkin pie — just buttermilk pie, and my sister-in-laws were having a little showdown over it.
 One buys it from a lady in Llano and the other keeps trying to make it as good as the lady in Llano, but can’t quite nail it.
 I didn’t like either, but I also didn’t care much for the buttermilk pie I made a few years ago.

 Anyway, that was our Thanksgiving.
 Happy Black Friday.
 Blech.
 Hope you got some deals without having to camp out in front of the Best Buy.
 If not, there’s always Black Saturday and Black Sunday to catch up.
 Until then, I hope these Gingerbread Scones keep you going.